-- School staff has developed the school behavior plan which provides logical consequences to students who break the rules as well as positive rewards for students who follow them. - Positive Reinforcement: The school's behavior plan is designed to positively reward and recognize students who are able to follow the established expectations and set good examples for others.
-For example: verbal praise and encouragement; STAR recognition; SEL recognition. - We are a PBIS school, which implements positive behavior strategies.
-We use discipline data to identify and address areas of concern within the context of a positive and safe school environment.
+~School staff has developed the school behavior plan which provides logical consequences to students who break the rules as well as positive rewards for students who follow them.

+Positive Reinforcement: The school's behavior plan is designed to positively reward and recognize students who are able to follow the established expectations and set good examples for others.
+A positive Principal Referral is in place for all staff to utilize to encourage positive behaviors.
 Consequences: